bbauska/BI-JS-for-webdev/README.md

 dynamically or submit a form without reloading the page.
 Last but not the least, it can store and manipulate data.

-So JavaScript can store data in variables, arrays, and objects, for example, to remember user preferences or to keep track of game scores and manipulate the data using built-in functions such as sorting or filtering.
+JavaScript can store data in variables, arrays, and objects, for example, to remember user preferences or to keep track of game scores and manipulate the data using built-in functions such as sorting or filtering.

-So let\'s summarize this, JavaScript is a high level dynamic programming language  that is used for creating interactive web pages and web applications.
+Let\'s summarize this, JavaScript is a high level dynamic programming language  that is used for creating interactive web pages and web applications.
+I would call it a 5^th^ generation language feeding off its' prior 4 levels.
 Originally called Mocha and later renamed to LiveScript, it was eventually rebranded as JavaScript for marketing purposes.
 While it is primarily associated with web development, JavaScript can also be used on servers and other devices that have a JavaScript engine.
 With its versatility and popularity, JavaScript has become a fundamental language for modern web development.
-This is all for this video.
-In the next video, we will see how to set up your development environment.
-See you in the next video, thank you.
+This is all for this lesson.
+In the next lesson, we will see how to set up your development environment.

-3. Setting Up Your Development Environment (2:46)
+3. **Setting Up Your Development Environment (2:46)**

 Hi there, in the previous video, we saw introduction to JavaScript.